-United Kingdom: Industry demands Netherlands: Cultural legacies need to be shifted Germany: Lack of cohesive ESG Traditional banks are using digital solutions more than challengers across Germany and the Netherlands.
-Traditional and challenger banks in the UK are investing in carbon credits.
+Traditional banks are using digital solutions more than challengers across Germany and the Netherlands.
+Traditional and challenger banks in the UK are investing in carbon credits, while the US is embracing digital solutions alongside an initiative to encourage remote working among employees.